tlambert03/LLSpy/README.rst

    >>> E.freeze()  # delete all processed data and compress raw data for long-term storage.

-*Note:* The LLSpy API is currently undocumented, and unstable (subject to change).
+*Note:* The LLSpy API is currently unstable (subject to change).
 Look at the ``llspy.llsdir.LLSdir`` class as a starting point for most of the useful methods.
+Minimal documentation available in the docs.
 Feel free to fork this project on github and suggest changes or additions.

 Requirements